“Those who know your name put their trust in you, for you have not

 When we got back into the house, I went to my room and prayed.
 Praying and reading my bible was the only thing I could think to do.
 Ecclesiastes and Psalms were the two books that I read through, because those were the two that people had said helped them through hard times and were comforting.
 Besides, I like Psalms.
 Praying, I gave it all to God, and said:

-purpose.
-I don’t know what the purpose of this is, but may you be
+Father, You do everything for a reason, everything You do has apurpose.
+I don’t know what the purpose of this is, but may you beglorified in all this!

 And I kept repeating this.
 It was the only thing that kept me from getting angry at myself, or worse yet, God for letting this happen – again.
 This isn’t the first time nor the second that lambing has gone bad.
 For the past 6 out of 7 years something has gone wrong, way wrong.